Ohio Expo Center

 Dietary Options

 The Ohio State Fair wants to ensure that all fairgoers can make the most of their experience, including finding foods that fit a variety of diets.
 Foods that fit special dietary needs are available in locations across the Fair.
-If you’re unsure if a specific item fits your dietary needs, be sure to ask the vendor about concerns such as cross- contamination.
-Below are a few Fair foods that are typically gluten and dairy free.
-Visit ohiostatefair. com/food for a full list of restriction-friendly foods.
+If you’re unsure if a specific item fits your dietary needs, be sure to ask the vendor about concerns such as cross-contamination or cross-contact.
+Samples of a few dietary needs, and some food offerings, are listed below as a reference.
+Visit ohiostatefair.com/food for a full list of restriction-friendly foods.

 Questions & Feedback